ZackZhouHB/joesite/Joe_web/_posts/2024-05-11-Be-our-guest.markdown

 Overall, I believe "Be Our Guest" is a sensational masterpiece by Walt Disney that will stay with me for quite some time.

 {% highlight shell %}

+Be Our Guest from Beauty and the Beast

 In a castle dark and grand,
 Lives a Beast, under a spell so bland.